-Under federal securities laws, the Company's directors, certain officers, and persons holding more than 10% of the Common Stock of the Company are required to report, within specified due dates, their initial ownership and any subsequent changes in ownership of the Company's securities to the Securities and Exchange Commission.
-The required reporting periods were significantly reduced in August 2002 for most reports to two business days.
+Under federal securities laws, the Company's directors, certain officers and persons holding more than 10% of the Common Stock of the Company are required to report, within specified due dates, their initial ownership and any subsequent changes in ownership of the Company's securities to the Securities and Exchange Commission.
+The required reporting period is two business days for most reports.
 The Company is required to describe in this proxy statement whether it has knowledge that any person required to file such report may have failed to do so in a timely manner.
-Based upon reports furnished to the Company and written representations and information provided to the Company by persons required to file reports, the Company believes that during fiscal 2007, all such persons complied with all applicable filing requirements, except that, Form 4s were filed late for Brian Addison, Christopher Clark, William Jellison, Rachel McKinney, James Mosch, Robert Size, Timothy Warady and Bret Wise for a grant of Restricted Stock Units (RSUs) in February 2007 and their annual SERP allocation in March 2007.
-Also, one report was filed late for each director to report the application of the quarterly dividend in October 2007 to their existing RSUs.
+Based upon reports furnished to the Company and written representations and information provided to the Company by persons required to file reports, the Company believes that during fiscal year 2008, all such persons complied with all applicable filing requirements, except that, Form 4s were filed late for Brian Addison, Christopher Clark, William Jellison, James Mosch, Robert Size, Timothy Warady and Bret Wise for a grant of Restricted Stock Units ("RSUs") in February 2008 and a grant of stock options in December 2008.